DominicMachado/DominicMachado.github.io/docs/latn-199-f20/assessment.md

 Because the knowledge tested on these quizzes is essential to the course, they will be graded on a pass-fail basis.
 Additionally, you will have unlimited opportunities to revise your quizzes until you earn a pass.

-These three quizzes will be made available to you on September 14 and must be submitted by 11:45 AM EST on September 28.
-Your first attempt at revisions must be submitted to me within a week of receiving your grade.
+These three quizzes will be made available to you on September 14 and must be submitted by 8:00 AM EST on September 28.

+When you do your revisions, please compile all your incorrect answers in a Google Doc with an explanation of your mistake and how you would get to the right answer.
+What I want to see is that you understand why your answer was incorrect and that you understand why the answer given is the correct one.
+If, for instance, you wrote that the correct form of bonus, -a, -um to match with feminam is bonem, you would write that bonus, -a, -um is 2-1-2 adjective and that you declined it like a third declension adjective.
+You would also say that to get to the right answer you would need to find the feminine singular form of bonus, -a, -um, which is bonam.
+Your first round of revisions will be due on October 16 by 8:00 AM.

 ***